-Historic Holidays in NJ: Celebrate a Revolutionary Christmas, a 1920's Farmhouse Holiday, and More!
+Historic Holidays in NJ: a Revolutionary Christmas, a 1920s Farmhouse Holiday, and More

-It's certainly beginning to look a lot like Christmas out there with all the music, shopping, decorating and lights.
-Now that the holiday season is officially in full swing, we’re sure that your list of “must attend” holiday events is building exponentially and we're about to make it burst at the seams.
-With its rich history, many of New Jersey's local museums, homes, venues and towns are celebrating the holidays in the spirit of yesteryear.
+Before you bust at the seams, visit one of the historic holiday events in New Jersey.
+It will transport you to a more simple, yet festive time.
+Many of New Jersey's local museums, homes, venues and towns are celebrating the holidays in the spirit of yesteryear.
 Whether you are a history buff or a holiday fiend, we’re sure you will find many ways to go back in time to experience the Historic Holidays here in the Garden State.

 Colonial Christmas (Bedminister, NJ)